open-compensation-token-license/license-token-website/wikisrc/how-to-submit-a-bounty-on-gitcoin.md

 ### Step 3: Engage with Developers

 - **Monitor Progress**: Use Gitcoin’s dashboard to track ongoing activities and submissions.
+For more on monitoring open-source projects, explore [open-source project sponsorship tips](https://www.license-token.com/wiki/open-source-project-sponsorship-tips).

 - **Communicate**: Engage promptly with developers to ensure clarity and motivation.